-HudsonAlpha Chooses Sequel System for Program to Diagnose Clinical Pediatric Cases
+HudsonAlpha Chooses Sequel System for NIH-Funded Program Focused on Challenging Pediatric Cases

 Wednesday, April 11, 2018

 HudsonAlpha researchers have been using SMRT Sequencing to resolve challenging plant genomes, deploying a Sequel System and a PacBio RS II for these complex projects.
-The successfulness of that program led the institute to add a second Sequel System for clinical use.
+The successfulness of that program led the institute to add a second Sequel System for use in sequencing human genomes.

 The organization is part of the NIH-funded Clinical Sequencing Exploratory Research Program, with faculty investigator Greg Cooper leading an effort to apply whole genome sequencing to better understand the genetic basis of intellectual and developmental disabilities in children and to provide diagnostic information to affected families.
 More than 500 children and their parents have been enrolled in the study.